Managing a Watercourse

 A riparian owner is responsible for accepting water from their upstream neighbour and transferring it – along with any existing drainage from their own property – freely, to their neighbour downstream.
 More responsibilities of the riparian landowner are detailed as follows:

-• Pass flow onwards without obstruction, pollution, or diversion.
+• You must let water flow through without obstruction, pollution, or diversion.

-• Accept flood flows through their land, even if these are caused by inadequate capacity downstream.
-Riparian owners have the right to protect their property from flooding but must agree plans with the appropriate authority beforehand.
+• You must accept flood water through your land, even if it is caused by inadequate capacity downstream.
+While you have the right to protect your property from flooding, you must agree on plans with the appropriate authority beforehand.

-• Maintain the bed and banks of the watercourse (including trees and shrubs growing on the banks) and clear any debris, natural or man-made, including litter and animal carcasses, even if it didn’t originate from their land.
+• You must maintain the bed and banks of the watercourse (including trees and shrubs growing on them).
+You are responsible for clearing any debris, natural or man-made (including litter and animal carcasses) even if it didn’t originate on your land.

-• Not cause any obstructions that would prevent the free passage of fish.
+• You must not cause any obstructions that would prevent the free passage of fish.

-• Keep the bed and banks clear of any matter that could cause an obstruction.
-Rivers and their banks should not be used for the disposal of any form of garden or other waste.
+• You must keep the bed and banks clear of any matter that could cause a blockage.
+Rivers and their banks should never be used to dispose of garden or other waste.

-• Keep any structures clear of debris.
-These structures include culverts, trash screens, weirs and mill gates.
+• You must keep any structures on your property clear of debris.
+This includes culverts, trash screens, weirs, and mill gates.

 Calm river bank.